Salome (Marriages album)

-Salome is the first full-length studio album from American rock band Marriages.
-The record was released on April 7, 2015 by Sargent House.
+Salome is the only studio album from American rock band Marriages.
+The record was released on April 7, 2015, by Sargent House.
 The album was named after Salome, a mythical character from The Bible.
 It was recorded in February 2014 at The Hobby Shop, Highland Park, Los Angeles, and the group's first release to feature drummer Andrew Clinco.
 Fred Sablan (Marilyn Manson, Queen Kwong) also appeared as a guest musician on the record.
 Upon release, the album received "generally favorable reviews" from music critics.

 Track listing

 Personnel

 Salome album personnel adapted from AllMusic.